 The bill, S.B.
-No. 770, proposes the establishment of a reimbursement program for certain eligible recipients of the Supplemental Nutrition Assistance Program (SNAP) in Texas.
-Specifically, it defines "eligible recipients" as individuals who are either 65 years of age or older or have a disability as defined by the Americans with Disabilities Act.
-The program will provide financial assistance to cover the delivery service fees incurred by these recipients when purchasing eligible food items under SNAP.
-The Texas commission is tasked with developing and implementing this program, which includes setting the application process and ensuring that SNAP benefits are not used for these delivery fees.
+No. 770, proposes the establishment of a reimbursement program for certain recipients of the Supplemental Nutrition Assistance Program (SNAP) in Texas, specifically targeting those who are 65 years of age or older or have a disability as defined by the Americans with Disabilities Act.
+The new Section 33.033 of the Human Resources Code outlines that eligible recipients can receive financial assistance to cover food delivery service fees incurred while purchasing eligible food items under SNAP.
+The Texas commission is tasked with developing and implementing this program, which includes setting the procedures for reimbursement requests and ensuring that SNAP benefits are not used for these delivery fees.

-Additionally, the bill mandates the executive commissioner to adopt necessary rules for the program's implementation, including establishing a reimbursement methodology and setting limits on the total reimbursement amount and the number of purchases eligible for reimbursement.
-The bill also allows for the possibility of delaying implementation if a federal waiver or authorization is required.
-The proposed act is set to take effect on September 1, 2025.
+Additionally, the executive commissioner is required to adopt rules to implement the reimbursement program, including establishing a methodology for determining reimbursement amounts and setting limits on the total reimbursement and number of purchases eligible for reimbursement over a specified period.
+The bill also allows for the possibility of delaying implementation if a federal waiver or authorization is needed.
+The act is set to take effect on September 1, 2025.

 Statutes affected: